Prerequisites for Azure AD Connect cloud provisioning

 You need the following to use Azure AD Connect cloud provisioning:

 - An on-premises server for the provisioning agent with Windows 2012 R2 or later.
+This server should be a tier 0 server based on the Active Directory administrative tier model.

 - On-premises firewall configurations.